 Some of us have to study French a certain way.
 For instance, if you’re taking a French class in a school or university, there’s a curriculum to follow, specific testing methods, and so on.
 The end result of taking French classes this way may lead to a more in-depth knowledge of the language, but it will probably take you more time than something like an online course.

-Generally speaking, by learning with an online course instead of classes, you’ll probably learn French faster, because the rhythm is faster.
-But that said, you will still have to practice to strengthen and maintain your language skills.
-And that’s where the big reveal comes in:
+Generally speaking, by learning with an online course instead of classes, you’ll probably learn French faster, because the rhythm is faster but also because you can pick a course that better fits your learning goals.

 You never really stop learning French.